Hauppauge Win TV Dual HD (DVB) - Bulk vs Isochronous mode?

-RE: Hauppauge Win TV Dual HD (DVB) - Bulk vs Isochronous mode? - Added by Richard Musil 6 months ago
+RE: Hauppauge Win TV Dual HD (DVB) - Bulk vs Isochronous mode? - Added by Richard Musil over 2 years ago

 Just for the record, as I have been wrapping my head around it for the past few days when I was trying TVHeadend on Raspbian (Buster) on RPi4 (with WinTV-dualHD DVB-T dual tuner).
 While working with DVB-T2 channels I registered a significant number of "Continuity errors".

 It seemed to be a bit better on USB2 ports, though the errors were detected on both (USB3 and USB2) ports, not only in TVHeadend log, but also visible in the image as an intermittent pixelation and stuttering.
 For a comparison I have been running a same tuner (WinTV-dualHD) on the same source (both tuners connected through a passive Y-splitter) connected to RPi3B+.
 While even RPi3B+ showed some continuity errors, there were less of them, and they were not visible in the video (and I suspect they were mostly related to "channel switching").

 RPi3B+ was also running Raspbian (Buster) updated to the same state and TVHeadend installed from the repo.

 Eventually, I was also testing the same tuner (used with RPi4) on GTKing (Beelink, Amlogic 922X) with CoreElec 9.2.5 (and built in TVHeadend).